GlasgowEmbedded/glasgow/docs/manual/src/hwdesc_revc3.rst

 | U5                                     | PCA6408APW      | I2C I/O expander for programmable pullup/pulldown resistors on port A. VIOB powers IO ports. |
 +----------------------------------------+-----------------+----------------------------------------------------------------------------------------------+

-*TODO: VIO is exposed on the I/O bank hierarchical sheet symbol; is this actually used anywhere outside the subsheet, other than the loop-back for ADRPULL on buffer B?*

 VIO_AUX
 ~~~~~~~